BobKuczewski/MINT/README.md

 :Z `hello` 1.
 2. 3. ;
 ```

-Running the function by stored in uppercase `Z` by referring to it
+Run the function stored in uppercase `Z` by referring to it

 ```
 Z